wanjiashan/TFPredictor/README.md

 > *Most advanced traffic-forecasting methods rely on fixed temporal resolutions to handle both short-term and long-term variations in traffic flow, concentrating on capturing fixed-scale relationships among nodes in spatiotemporal graph networks.
 However, this fixed approach can lead to incomplete scale modeling and limit the model's adaptability to complex traffic dynamics.
 To overcome these challenges, we introduce a novel multi-scale Selective State Space Model (SSSM) named TFPredictor for traffic forecasting.
 TFPredictor features four key components: (a) multi-scale decomposition of input sequences via Fast Fourier Transform (FFT) to capture diverse periodic information in the frequency domain; (b) adaptive spatiotemporal modeling through the Kalman Filtering Graph Neural Network (KFGNN); (c) dynamic system analysis using TFPredictor to simulate state evolution accurately over time in spatiotemporal graph networks; and (d) multi-scale fusion via the Scale-weighted Kolmogorov-Arnold Network (ScaKAN) to assess and capture the significance of each scale and inter-scale correlations.
 Extensive empirical evaluations on six benchmark traffic-forecasting datasets reveal that TFPredictor achieves significant improvements in predictive performance and computational efficiency.
 Additionally, by visualizing the learned spatial representations and predictions across different scales, we enhance the model's interpretability.
 Code is available at https://github.com/wanjiashan/TFPredictor**

-Index Terms—Selective state space model, traffic flow, multiscale, Kolmogorov-Arnold network
+Index Terms—Selective state space model, traffic flow, multi-scale, Kolmogorov-Arnold network

 ![landslide](imgs/1.png)